 Chiller & Cooling Tower Operation and Maintenance of Chillers

-A hands-on course covering centrifugal and positive displacement chillers, with a strong focus on cooling tower operation and maintenance.
+This hands-on course covers both centrifugal and positive displacement chillers, with a strong focus on cooling tower operation and maintenance.
+It’s designed for HVAC technicians, operators, and maintenance staff looking to improve system performance.

 JTAC - Ottawa